3 Common Blue Heeler Behaviour Problems (And How To Fix Them)

 Problem 1: Nipping & Mouthing (Especially Heels)

-What's happening: Your Blue Heeler nips at heels, ankles, or moving objects.
-They seem to have an uncontrollable urge to bite at things that move away from them.
+What's happening: Your Blue Heeler nips at heels, ankles, or anything that moves away from them.

 Problem 2: Extreme Exercise Needs & Destructiveness

-What's happening: Your Blue Heeler is destructive, never seems tired, or develops behaviour problems despite regular walks.
+What's happening: Your Blue Heeler is destroying furniture, digging holes, or showing excessive energy despite daily walks.

-Why it happens: Blue Heelers were bred to drive cattle up to 50 miles per day in Australian heat.
-They have arguably the highest exercise requirements of any breed.
-A walk doesn't even begin to touch their needs - they were literally bred to work from sunup to sundown for days on end.
-Physical and mental under-stimulation creates severe destructive behaviours.
+Why it happens: They were bred to drive cattle up to 50 miles per day in Australian heat.
+A walk doesn't even begin to touch their needs.
+They need physical and mental work from sunup to sundown.

 Problem 3: Suspicion of Strangers & One-Person Bonding

-What's happening: Your Blue Heeler is suspicious or reactive toward strangers, bonds intensely with one person, or shows territorial behaviour.
+What's happening: Your Blue Heeler bonds intensely with one person but acts suspicious or reactive around strangers.

-Why it happens: Blue Heelers were bred to work independently in remote outback with a single handler, protecting cattle from dingoes and thieves.
-They needed to be suspicious and territorial for protection purposes whilst maintaining intense loyalty to one person.
-Friendliness toward strangers was actively bred against as it could compromise their guarding effectiveness.
+Why it happens: They were bred to work independently with a single handler in remote areas.
+They needed to be suspicious and territorial to protect cattle from dingoes and thieves.
+Friendliness toward strangers was actively bred against.

 Is a Blue Heeler Right for a New Owner?